top of page

 It's only March, but I'm desperate for spring!

 I invited a new friend and fellow dad over to chat a few weeks ago, so naturally I wanted to impress him with my mad mixology skills.
 He’s primarily a beer drinker and straight vodka collins type, but I got a positive response overall.
-My impression with this recipe is it’s actually not quite sweet enough, so I added more orgeat syrup (pronounced “or-ZSA”, like Zsa Zsa Gabor) to my drink, but I left the original recipe mostly as is except for adding 1 more strawberry.
+My impression with this recipe is it’s actually not quite sweet enough, so I added more orgeat syrup (pronounced “or-ZSA”, like Zsa Zsa Gabor) to my drink, but I left the original recipe (created by David Vaughn for the The Baltaire restaurant in Los Angeles) mostly as is except for adding 1 more strawberry.
 The trick with this one was the orgeat syrup itself.
 I’m sure I could find it online, but I didn’t notice it at my local liquor stores, although honestly I didn’t really look that hard as I really wanted to make it myself.
 It’s basically an almond simple syrup, but has a few tricks and quirks.
 I found several variations on the recipe, but the process was the same, so I went with this one but had to modify it a bit.
 The problem was the orange flower water, which I assumed I could get at my health food store.
 Wrong!
 I tried buying it online too, but that didn’t give me enough time.
 Instead I looked at various substitution recipes and ended up adding several drops of orange extract (used for baking) and a bit of Cointreau.
 For the bit of brandy I used cognac.
 In the end it came out good, but you’ll notice it has a very milky appearance as compared to all the clear looking photos online of the same drink.
 I assume that’s because the bottled orgeat syrup is more refined and not as cloudy as the DIY version.

 • 1½ oz. vodka